HasanAmjad/AI620-ASSIGN1-AI-JOB-MARKETS-ELT-PIPELINE/README.md

 - Geographic structure
 - Relationship between hiring activity and search interest

-The objective is to demonstrate practical data engineering techniques, including modular design, schema harmonization, feature engineering, and exploratory analysis.
+Note: The analysis of this project assignment is done in the notebooks folder, which answers major questions.

 ---

-Note: The analysis of this project is done in the notebooks folder, which answers major questions.

 ## Data Sources